danielfett/draft-dpop/mainmatter.md

 The signed JWT MUST then be sent in the `DPoP-Proof` HTTP header.

+If a resource server detects that an access token that is to be used for resource access is bound to a public key using DPoP (via the methods described in (#Confirmation)) it MUST check that

+ * a header `DPoP-Binding` was received in the HTTP request,
+ * the header's value is a well-formed JWT,
+ * all required claims are contained in the JWT,
+ * the algorithm in the header of the JWT is supported by the application and deemed secure,
+ * the JWT is signed using the public key to which the access token was bound,
+ * the `typ` field in the header has the correct value,
+ * the `http_method` and `http_uri` claims match the respective values for the HTTP request in which the header was received,
+ * the token has not expired, and
+ * if replay protection is desired, that a JWT with the same `jti` value has not been received previously.

+If any of these checks fails, the resource server MUST NOT grant access to the resource.

 # Refresh Token Usage (Proof of Possession for Refresh Tokens)

 At the token endpoint, public clients MUST provide a proof of possession in the same way as for access tokens.

-# Public Key Confirmation
+# Public Key Confirmation {#Confirmation}

+It MUST be ensured that resource servers can reliably identify whether a token is bound using DPoP and learn the public key to which the token is bound.
-To enable resource servers to check the binding of access tokens to public keys, access tokens that are represented as JSON Web Tokens (JWT)[@!RFC7519] SHOULD contain information about the DPoP public key as described in the following.

-The public key is contained in JWK format in a member `dpop+jwk` of the `cnf` claim.
+Access tokens that are represented as JSON Web Tokens (JWT)[@!RFC7519] SHOULD contain information about the DPoP public key (in JWK format) in a member `dpop+jwk` of the `cnf` claim.

 ```
 {